 The Chancellor and the Provost & Executive Vice Chancellor grant authority to the Office of Student Rights & Responsibilities to resolve alleged violations of the Honor Code by Students.
 SRR is responsible for reviewing and evaluating Reports, assigning alleged violations of SRR Community Standards and/or University Policies, reviewing the incident(s), assessing findings, assigning status and educational Outcomes, and resolution of the incident.
+SRR has the sole discretion to determine if reported behavior implicates potential violation of University Policy and what, if any, processes or procedures set forth in the Honor Code SRR deems appropriate for Case Resolution.
 The Director of SRR may delegate this authority, or portions thereof, as necessary to maintain efficiency or address conflicts of interest.
 The SRR process is educational and provides Students the opportunity to learn from their choices and actions and wherever possible repair any harm, restore trust, and acknowledge the impact of their choices and actions.
+The SRR process is also designed to promote the safety and wellbeing of the University Community and the stability and continuity of normal University operations.